Walton in Harvey County, Kansas — The American Midwest (Upper Plains)

 Erected by Kansas Historical Society and State Highway Commission.
 (Marker Number 61.)

 Location.
-38° 7.363′ N, 97° 15.03′ W. Marker is in Walton, Kansas, in Harvey County Touch for map.
+38° 7.363′ N, 97° 15.03′ W. Marker is in Walton, Kansas, in Harvey County.
+Marker is on U.S. 50, on the left when traveling east.
+Touch for map.
 Marker is at the northeast end of a roadside rest area/park, about 0.4 miles northeast of the intersection of US Hwy 50 and Main Street.
 Marker is in this post office area: Walton KS 67151, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.